avimallu/avimallu.dev/_posts/2023-06-22-overlap_joins.md

 ## Writing an SQL query based on the algorithm

 In theory, we can use any language that has the capability to define rules that meet our algorithmic requirements outlined in the above section to find the solution.
-However, very few tools have come close to the efficiency and elegance that SQL has in being able to specify the algorithm in an easy to understand manner.
+Why choose SQL?
+It's often able to convey elegantly the logic that was used to execute the algorithm; and while it does come with excessive verbosity at times, it doesn't quite in this case.

+Note here that we run SQL in Python with almost no setup or boilerplate code - so this is a Python based solution as well (although not quite Pythonic!).

 ### Introducing the DuckDB package

-Again, in theory, any SQL package or language can be used.
+Once again, in theory, any SQL package or language can be used.
 Far too few however meet the ease-of-use that [DuckDB](https://duckdb.org/) provides:

 1. no expensive set-up time (meaning no need for setting up databases, even temporary ones),
 2. no dependencies (other than DuckDB itself, just `pip install duckdb`),
 3. some very [friendly SQL extensions](https://duckdb.org/2022/05/04/friendlier-sql.html), and
 4. ability to work directly on Polars and Pandas DataFrames without conversions

 all with [mind-blowing speed](https://duckdblabs.github.io/db-benchmark/) that stands shoulder-to-shoulder with Polars.
-We'll also use a few advanced SQL concepts, like below:
+We'll also use a few advanced SQL concepts noted below.

 #### Self-joins

-You remember this - a join of a table with itself is a self join.
-Very few cases where such an operation would make sense, and this happens to be one of them!
+This should be a familiar, albeit not often used concept - a join of a table with itself is a self join.
+There are few cases where such an operation would make sense, and this happens to be one of them.

 #### A bullet train recap of non-equi joins